With your help, charity shops raise around £300m a year for good causes in the UK. Find out more about how they work.

 What can I donate to a charity shop?

 Some charities may not be able to take large items of furniture, or electrical goods: if in doubt, check with the shop.
-Broken items, or those missing vital pieces – like jigsaws – will not be sold.
+Broken or incomplete items will not be sold.

-The Charity Retail Association has advice on donating more unusual items.
+The Charity Retail Association has advice on donating unusual items.

 Charity shops raise around £300m a year for charities in the UK.
-They are a convenient way for people to donate goods that they may otherwise have thrown away and turn them into funds that charities can use.
+They’re easy to donate to – and things that people would have otherwise thrown away can be used to raise money for a good cause instead.

 Volunteering and skills

-- Read this story of how volunteering in a charity shop helped one volunteer to find new friends and a paid job.
+- Volunteering in a charity shop helped one volunteer to find new friends and a paid job.

-- Or read about how the charity Crisis is creating new charity shops and cafés not just to raise funds but also to help give homeless people skills and confidence.
+- The charity Crisis is employing homeless people in charity shops and cafes to help them build their people skills and confidence.

 Recycling and the environment

-Charity shops are a way to give used goods a second life, meaning they don’t end up in landfill.
-In 2015, charity shops prevented around 370,000 tonnes of clothes ending up in landfill.
-This is not only good for the environment, but also saves local councils money they would have had to spend on managing the waste.
+Charity shops are a way to give used goods a second life.
+In 2015 charity shops prevented around 370,000 tonnes of clothes ending up in landfill.
+This is not only good for the environment, but also saves local councils money.

 Charity shops also give people an opportunity to buy goods at a lower rate, which is particularly helpful for people on low incomes.